-Amazon is soon expected to create its own digital currency ,but when is the release date?
+Amazon is soon expected to create its own digital currency, but when is the Amazon virtual currency release date?

 Much of the cryptocurrency world has focused recently on whether Amazon will accept bitcoin.
-However, his won't be their only entrance into the world of digital currencies.
+However, this won't be their only entrance into the world of digital currencies.

 Here's what to expect from Amazon's digital currency project.